Modular memristor model with synaptic-like plasticity and volatile memory: Results

 and estimate the parameters of the model to fit the measurements.
 The results of the STDP-induced conductance at both sample times are shown in \cref{fig:stdp}.
 As a consequence, we verified that the decrease in STDP effects over time is a result of the previously modeled volatility mechanism.

-\subsection{Implementing saturation}
+\subsubsection{Implementing saturation}

-Up to now, we have ignored the effects of saturation in the modeling for simplicity of presentation.
+Up to this point, we have ignored the effects of saturation in the modeling for simplicity of presentation.
 We thus implicitly assumed the effects modeled so far lie in the linear regime of the saturation curve, so that the subsequent addition of the saturation component will have minimal effect.

 The above discussed approach may be repeated with chosen coefficients for the saturation module to obtain optimized model parameters that now include the effects of saturation.
-Suitable coefficients for $\sub{g}{max},\, \sub{g}{min},\, \sub{h}{max}$ and $\sub{h}{min}$ are presented in \ref{numvals}.
+Suitable coefficients for $\sub{g}{max},\, \sub{g}{min},\, \sub{h}{max}$ and $\sub{h}{min}$ are presented in the Appendix.